Mark Zuckerberg defends Facebook’s stance on misinformation with example of Holocaust deniers

 His comments were widely denounced on social media, including Facebook and Twitter, where users said it was impossible to think of Holocaust deniers as anything but malicious and questioned why Zuckerberg was willing to give them the benefit of the doubt.

+Zuckerberg backtracked later on Wednesday, saying in an email to Swisher that he did not mean to defend the intent of Holocaust deniers, according to a copy of the email posted by Swisher.

-Facebook, which has come under criticism from users and lawmakers over how easily misinformation spreads on its network, had no immediate comment on a request to elaborate.
+Facebook has come under criticism from users and lawmakers over how easily misinformation spreads on its network.

 Zuckerberg said that as long as users follow Facebook’s other rules, which include bans on hate speech and harassment, they can post false or offensive material on their pages.